Steve Swindells

-Steve Swindells (born 21 November 1952) is an English singer-songwriter, keyboardist, party organizer, club promoter and journalist.
+Steve Swindells (born 21 November 1952) is an English singer-songwriter, keyboardist, party organiser, club promoter and journalist.

 Life and career

 Early life

 Swindells grew up in the Bath and Bristol area, dropping out of art college to play keyboards with the rock band Squidd (which was put together by drummer and fantasy artist, Rodney Matthews).
 Relocating to London in 1973 and living in squats, he recorded his debut solo album, Messages for RCA in 1974.
 Produced by his manager Mark Edwards, Swindells felt the production quality to be poor, despite the presence of quality musicians.
-A follow-up album Swindells' Swallow was recorded, mastered and test pressings manufactured, but the deal fell through.
+A follow-up album Swindells' Swallow was recorded, mastered, and test pressings were manufactured, but the deal fell through.

-Departed from his manager, Swindells joined Pilot, recording the 1977 album Two's a Crowd.
+Departing from his manager, Swindells joined Pilot, recording the 1977 album Two's a Crowd.
 In 1978, he joined a reformed Hawkwind, renamed as Hawklords, for the 25 Years On album and tour.

 1980s

 In 1980, he recorded another solo album, Fresh Blood, released by ATCO, but was dropped when it failed to hit sufficient sales, despite reaching No. 3 in the US airplay charts.
 Swindells would go on contribute songs to Roger Daltrey on "Martyrs and Madmen" and "Treachery" for Daltrey's 1982 compilation album Best Bits, before temporarily turning his attention away from the music business.
 In 1983, Swindells switched careers to club promoting and party organising.